AndyHaskell/MEAN-Gopher/go-web-basics/handlers.md

 }
 ```

-A `Handler` is registered to a `ServeMux`'s route with `ServeMux.Handle`, similar to how a handler function is registered with `ServeMux.HandleFunc`.
+A `Handler` is registered to a `ServeMux`'s route with its `Handle` method, similar to how a handler function is registered with a its `HandleFunc` method.

 Requests to this server are handled by `counter`, which increments itself and then sends a response saying how many hits the server has gotten.